Timekeeping on Mars: Perseverance

 The Perseverance rover project specified a mission clock that matched Local Mean Solar Time at a planned landing longitude of 77.43°E. This corresponds to a mission clock of AMT+05:09:43.
 The actual landing site was about 0.02° (1.2 km) east of that, a difference of about 5 seconds in solar time.
-The local mean solar time is also affected by the rover motion; at 18.4°N, this is about 1 second of time difference for every 234 meters of displacement in the east-west direction.
+The local mean solar time is also affected by the rover motion; at 18.4°N, this is about 1 second of time difference for every 234 m of displacement in the east–west direction.
 The date is kept using a mission clock sol count with the landing occurring on Sol 0, corresponding to MSD 52304 (mission time zone); landing occurred around 15:54 LMST (10:44 AMT).